astromechza/AstromechZA.github.io/_posts/2016-09-10-ntp-agent-part-1.md

 set your system clock.
 If your server is out by multiple minutes and you just want to get things close enough, this would be perfectly fine for you.
-The `ntp4.pdf` document linked earlier suggests this as a minimum implementation of an SNTPv4 Client.
+The `ntp4.pdf` document linked earlier suggests this as a minimum implementation of an SNTPv4 Client:

-> 11.2 SNTPv4 Client Configuration
+> 11.2 SNTPv4 Client Configuration:
 There is a wide spectrum of SNTPv4 client configurations, with each providing different levels of accuracy and reliability.
 Since only local client applications are supported, to use or not use one or more of the NTPv4